 This easy Dutch Apple Pie recipe has everything I love in an apple pie AND MORE!
 And by more, I mean a thick layer of buttery crumb topping.
 If you’ve ever wondered how to make Dutch Apple Pie – also known as an Apple Crumble Pie – you’ll love this simple recipe.

-Looking for an apple pie recipe with a crust topping?
+Looking for a pie recipe with a crust topping?
 Try my Classic Apple Pie recipe.
-It’s seriously good and includes easy step-by-step instructions for how to make the best apple pie ever!

 The Best Dutch Apple Pie Ever

 I am FULLY into Fall Baking this year.
 It’s barely September and I feel like I’ve held out so long, so get ready for apple, pumpkin, and cozy coming at you in a major way.
 I want to make sure you are completely ready with options for the holidays, game day, or just a cozy Autumn Sunday.

 So I’m following up the Classic Apple Pie Recipe that I shared a few weeks ago with this similar but different apple pie recipe, my Dutch Apple Pie!
 Also known as an Apple Crumble Pie, this delicious Autumn dessert is not to be missed.

 Dutch Apple Pie is For All You Crumb Topping Lovers!

 The thing with Dutch Apple Pie that sets it apart is the crumb/streusel topping.
 There are tons of variations on this recipe out there in the universe, but today I’m sharing my method, which I find to be the easiest!